gardener/documentation/hugo/content/050-tutorials/content/howto/debug-a-pod/_index.md

 kubectl delete configmaps app-env
 ```

-Next, adapt the `cpu` below in the yaml below to be slightly higher than the remaining cpu resources in your cluster and deploy
+Next, adapt the `cpu` in the yaml below to be slightly higher than the remaining cpu resources in your cluster and deploy
 this manifest.
 In this example `600m` (milli CPUs) are requested in a Kubernetes system with a single 2 Core worker
 node which results in an error message.